- Digital Pedagogy

 Personal Blog: Rebecca Frost Davis: Liberal Education in a Networked World. https://rebeccafrostdavis.wordpress.com

 “Redefining Learning Places in the Emerging Digital Ecosystem.”
-In Deric Shannon & Jeffery Galle (Eds.), From the Abstract to the Quotidian: Reflections on Pedagogy and Place.
+In Deric Shannon & Jeffery Galle (Eds.), Interdisciplinary Approaches to Pedagogy and Place-Based Education – From Abstract to the Quotidian.
 (2017)

 Davis, Rebecca Frost.
 “Pedagogy and Learning in a Digital Ecosystem.”
 In J. Moore & R. Bass (Eds.), Understanding Writing Transfer and its Implications for Higher Education.
 (2017)

 “Liberal Education: A New Game for Your Smartphone,” Liberal.education Nation, October 19, 2016. http://aacu.org/leap/liberal-education-nation-blog/liberal-education-new-game-your-smartphone

 Rebecca Frost Davis.
 “Reflections on a Text Analysis Assignment.”
 Rebecca Frost Davis: Liberal Education in a Networked World, November 12, 2013. https://rebeccafrostdavis.wordpress.com/2013/11/12/reflections-on-a-text-analysis-assignment/.
 Editor’s Choice on Digital Humanities Now, November 21, 2013.